-The fundamental rights protected within the Greek legal order are mainly enclosed in part two of the Constitution entitled "individual and social rights" (articles 4-25).
-From a technical perspective, extremely detailed provisions have been included which do not add any value to the core of the right at stake, on the contrary, this approach results to lengthy, sometimes confusing articles.
+The fundamental rights protected within the Greek legal order are mainly articulated in part two of the Constitution entitled "individual and social rights" (articles 4-25).
+In certain cases exceptionally detailed provisions have been included which do not add any value to the core of the right at stake, on the contrary, this approach results to lengthy, sometimes confusing articles.
 For example, article 4 (equality), paragraph 1 reads that "all Greeks are equal before the law" whilst paragraph 2 adds that "Greek men and women have equal rights and equal obligations".
-Paragraph 2 guarantees an aspect of the principle of non discrimination which falls under the scope of the existing article 5, par.
-2 (non discrimination clause).
-Another example is article 15 (mass media).
-The media included therein are either forms of art (cinematography, photography) protected by the freedom of arts (article 16), or means of expression (radio, television) that can be included in the article regarding freedom of expression33 by taking into account their special characteristics.
-In conclusion, a horizontal revision of fundamental rights' structural form shall be forwarded.
-The framework of the revision would be based on
+Paragraph 2 guarantees an aspect of the principle of non-discrimination which falls under the scope of the existing article 5, par.
+2 (non-discrimination clause).